Finite-state Independence and Normal Sequences: Proof of the Characterization Theorem

+We now prove that fairness of the run in each $2$-deterministic $2$-automata implies finite-state independence.

-\begin{proof}[Proof of Theorem ~\ref{thm:charac}, (2) implies (1)] Let $x$ and~$y$ be two normal words such that statement~(2) of Theorem~\ref{thm:charac} holds.
-We will show that $x$ and~$y$ are independent.
-It is sufficient to show that $x$ cannot be compressed with the help of~$y$, since exchanging the roles of $x$ and $y$ we obtain the other incompressibility result.
+\begin{proof}[Proof of Theorem~\ref{thm:charac}, (\ref{sta:fairness}) implies (\ref{sta:independence})] Let $x$ and~$y$ be two normal words such that statement~(\ref{sta:fairness}) of Theorem~\ref{thm:charac} holds.
+We show that $x$ and~$y$ are finite-state independent.
+It is sufficient to show that $x$ cannot be compressed with the help of~$y$, since the other incompressibility result is obtained by exchanging the roles of $x$ and~$y$.